Federal Energy Regulatory Commission, Department of Energy.

 In compliance with the requirements of the Paperwork Reduction Act of 1995, the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the currently approved information collection, FERC-583, Annual Kilowatt Generating Report (Annual Charges).

-Comments in consideration of the collection of information are due August 12, 2011.
+Comments on the collection of information are due August 17, 2020.

 FOR FURTHER INFORMATION CONTACT:

 Ellen Brown may be reached by email at DataClearance@FERC.gov and telephone at (202) 502-8663.